Supply Chain Visualization: Mapping Your Value Network for Business Plans

 Keep this first view simple.
 Use no more than 10-15 major parts.
 You can give detailed breakdowns later.

 Start your presentation by explaining what each shape and color means.
 This helps backers follow your supply chain visualization story.
 Then walk through the main flow from suppliers to customers.
+Would you understand this map if you saw it for the first time?

 Show Risk Management